 Here are some of the monuments that you will be able to enjoy with your children when in Paris on New Year’s Eve.

 The Eiffel Tower: A tower that needs no introduction as it is truly the landmark of the capital of France.
-The Eiffel Tower is open from 9AM to midnight everyday.
-Book our “Let’s Ride Around the Eiffel Tower” and your Eiffel Tower tickets here.
+The Eiffel Tower is open from 9AM to midnight everyday (except on December 31, when it closes at 9 PM).
+Book our Going Up the Eiffel Tower activity HERE

 La Tour Montparnasse: The Tour Montparnasse, although not the most beautiful tower of Paris, is certainly the place where you will have the best view on the Eiffel Tower.
 Head out there just before sunset to have the best experience.

 Sacré Coeur Basilica: Perched on top of Montmartre hill, in the north of Paris, this basilica is totally different from other churches of Paris, from it’s architecture to the overall ambiance.
 If you want to have a nice bird’s eye view of Paris without having to wait in line for hours, climb up to the dome!
 But be aware that the climb can be tiring as there are many stairs!
-Book our “Le Village de Montmartre” tour here.
+Book our The Charms of Old Montmatre tour HERE

 4. Playgrounds and merry-go-rounds